chikuang/SLSEdesign/README.md

 ## TODO

-- [x] Upload the package to CRAN
-- [x] Generate README.md file using RMarkdown
 - [ ] Python and Julia version of the package, which are expected to be faster than in R
 - [ ] Merge the functions that compute the directional derivatives.